braice/MuMuDVB/doc/README_CONF.txt

 Channels part
 ~~~~~~~~~~~~~

-If you are not using full autoconfiguration you need to set the list of the channels you want to stream.
+If you are not using autoconfiguration you need to set the list of the channels you want to stream.
-Each channel start with an `ip=` or `channel_next` line.
+Each channel start with an `new_channel` line.

 .Example (unicast only)
 ---------------------------
-channel_next
+new_channel
 name=Barcelona TV
 unicast_port=8090
 pids=272